pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 # The `dir` function

 The built-in `dir()` function lists all symbols defined in an object.
 For a module, it includes functions, classes, and variables.
-It can also be used without arguments to list names in the current module.
+It can also be used without arguments to list all names in the current module.

 For instance: